 Why did you want to run the marathon, and the Boston Marathon, in particular?

 I discovered early that running always made me feel powerful, free and fearless.
 The longer I ran, the stronger I felt so the 26.2-mile distance intrigued me.
 The Boston Marathon, which was founded in 1896, was the most famous race in the world to me next to the Olympics.
 Yet unlike the Olympics, it was supposedly open to anyone who wanted to try to run.
 I felt thrilled by the prospect of running 26.2 miles in a race where supposedly anyone could run in the same race as the greatest runners in the world.
 There was no other sports event like that!
 (For instance, you cannot just go out and play baseball with the New York Yankees).
 Plus my coach Arnie Briggs had run the Boston Marathon 15 times and he used to tell me stories about this race and they inspired me.

 A lot!
 My coach didn’t believe that a woman could do the marathon distance but promised to take me to Boston if I showed him in practice that I could do it.
 We trained hard and one day ran 31 miles, and he was amazed, exhausted, and also proud.
 True to his word he helped me enter the race.

 Were you trying to prove anything or make a statement when you first ran the Boston Marathon in 1967?

-KS: No, I was just a kid who wanted to run, and was there as a reward from my coach who didn’t believe that a woman could run the distance.
-I had heard that other women had run marathon distances and that one woman in 1966 ran the Boston Marathon but without a bib number, so I wasn’t trying to break any barriers.
+No, I was just a kid who wanted to run, and was there as a reward from my coach who didn’t believe that a woman could run the distance.
+I had heard that other women had run marathon distances and that one woman in 1966, Roberta Bingay Gibb, ran the Boston Marathon but without an official bib number, so I wasn’t trying to break any barriers.
 It wasn’t until a race official attacked me during the run did I become determined to finish and speak out on behalf of all women.